Mint-Peraya/Bunny-is-on-farm/README.md

 A pixel-art styled farming and maze adventure game where you play as a bunny.
 Chop trees, mine rocks, collect resources, and teleport between dimensions via magic portals!

----

 ## 📦 Installation Instructions

-1. Clone the repository from github at version v0.5 or v1.0 https://github.com/Mint-Peraya/Bunny-is-on-farm.git
+1. Clone the repository from github at version v1.0 from https://github.com/Mint-Peraya/Bunny-is-on-farm.git

 2. Run the game at ```play.py```

 🐍 Requirements
-Python 3.8 or higher
+Python 3.9 or higher
+with everything from requirements.txt

+pip install -r requirements.txt

-🎮 Controls
+## Controls 🎮

-Key	Action
-Arrow Keys	Move the bunny
-SPACE	Interact
+- **Arrow Keys**: Move character
+- **SPACE**: Interact/Use tool
+- **E**: Open inventory
-i Open full inventory
+- **I**: Toggle full inventory view
+- **R**: Reset game
+- **ESC**: Close menus

+## Data Collection

+The game records:
+- Player movement patterns
+- Crop harvest statistics
+- Combat accuracy
+- Maze completion times

+Data is saved in the `Data/` directory.

+## Troubleshooting

+If you encounter issues:
+1. Verify all requirements are installed
+2. Ensure the `Data/` directory exists and is writable
+3. Check for error messages in the console